Sparse Signal Models for Data Augmentation in Deep Learning ATR

 \section{Introduction}

-Synthetic aperture radar (SAR) sensing yields high-resolution imagery of a region of interest, which is robust to weather and other environmental factors.
-The SAR sensor consists of a moving radar platform with a collocated receiver and transmitter that traverses a wide aperture in azimuth, acquiring coherent measurements.
-Multiple pulses across the synthesized aperture are combined and coherently processed to produce high-resolution SAR imagery.
+Synthetic aperture radar (SAR) sensors provides day and night high-resolution imaging capability robust to weather and other environmental factors.
+The SAR sensor consists of a moving radar platform with a collocated receiver and transmitter that traverses a wide aperture in azimuth, acquiring coherent measurements of scene reflectivity.
+Returns for multiple pulses across the synthesized aperture are combined and coherently processed to produce high-resolution SAR imagery.
 SAR imaging system achieves a high spatial resolution in both the radial direction, termed as range, as well as the orthogonal direction, termed as cross-range.
 The range resolution is a function of the bandwidth of the signal used in illumination.
 The cross-range resolution is a function of the antenna aperture's size and the persistence of scattering centers~\cite{moses2004wide}.
 A significant fraction of the energy in the back-scattered signal from the scene is due to a small set of dominant scattering centers resolved by the SAR sensor.
-The localization of back-scatter energy provides a distinct description of targets of interest~\cite{Potter_attributed_scattering_1997}, typically man-made objects such as civilian and military vehicles.
+The localization of back-scatter energy provides a distinct description of targets of interest~\cite{Potter_attributed_scattering_1997}, for example in the case of man-made objects such as civilian and military vehicles.
 This sparsity structure has been utilized in \cite{cetin_2014_SAR,potter_SAR_survey_2010} to design features like peak locations and edges. that succinctly represents the scene.
-In conjunction with template-based methods or statistical methods, these hand-crafted features are used in solving the target recognition problem.
-The template-based methods exploit the geometric structure and variability of these features in the scattering centers in~\cite{templateMatching_potter:2010,template_matching_potter:2011} to distinguish between the different target categories.
+In early work, these hand-crafted features are used in solving the target recognition problem in a statistical framework.
+Notably, the template-based methods exploit the geometric structure and variability of these features in the scattering centers in~\cite{templateMatching_potter:2010,template_matching_potter:2011} to distinguish between the different target categories.
 The target signature of each of the scattering center varies with the viewing angle of the sensor platform.
 Statistical methods can explicitly model and utilize this low-dimensional manifold structure of the scattering center descriptors \cite{abdelrahman2015mixture,Numax_embedding_classification:2015} for improved decisions as well as integrating information across views ~\cite{sequentialSAR_Ertin_2016,HMM_radar_ATR:2008}.